mhsefidgar/Cpp/dataStorageCpp.md

 Color selectedColor = GREEN;
 ```

-10. Unions: Unions allow you to store different types of data in a single memory location.
+10.  **Unions**: Unions allow you to store different types of data in a single memory location.
 Only one member of the union can be active at a time.
 Here's an example:

 ```
 union Data {     int intValue;     float floatValue;     char charValue; };  Data data; data.intValue = 10; int value = data.intValue;
 ```

-11. File Input/Output (I/O): C++ provides file I/O operations to read from and write to files.
+11.  **File Input/Output (I/O)**: C++ provides file I/O operations to read from and write to files.
 You can use the `ifstream` class to read from files and the `ofstream` class to write to files.
 Here's an example:

 ```